sampadk04/LocalGPT_Projects/MyLocalGPT/README.md

 # MyLocalGPT

 This is a mini-implementation of my own LocalGPT using Llama2.
+This is a project aimed at creating a localized version of GPT leveraging the capabilities of Llama2.
+This implementation allows users to ingest their own documents and query them using a powerful language model on their local device.
+The project includes scripts for setting up the environment, ingesting documents, and running the model, making it accessible for users to deploy and customize according to their needs.

 ## How to Use?
 - Clone the repo.